 4. Be Bold by Being Quiet

 The silent video has been on the rise for some time.
 It seems counterintuitive, right?
 Doesn’t your video need music, sound effects, and actual humans to say the lines of the script you worked so hard to condense?
 In fact, up to 75% of survey respondents said that they’d keep their phones on mute while watching videos.
 (Consider your own personal mobile use too.
-How often do you find yourself watching videos silently, whether it’s because you’re in a public space, or listening to something else, or simply enjoying the quiet?)
+How often do you find yourself watching videos silently, whether it’s because you’re in a public space, listening to something else, or simply enjoying the quiet?)

 Use this to your advantage.
 Silent video can be an effective method to streamline your video creation process and trim the fat from your video budget.
 Just be sure to have strong analytics in place so that you can test what kind of subtitles, closed captions, and/or text overlay perform best with your audience.